uq-eresearch/thales/doc/thales-install-guide.md

     This will create a wrapper script called `~/.rvm/bin/thales_unicorn`.

-6. Edit the Unicorn configuration file: setting the THALES_PROJ_DIR to where the sources have been installed and the user to run worker processers as.
+6. Edit the Unicorn configuration file.
+Set the following:

+    - THALES_PROJ_DIR to where the sources have been installed
+	- the user to run worker processers as.

             vi config/unicorn.rb

+     Take note of the location of the PID file defined in this configuration file.

+7. Create the directory to hold the PID file (that was specified in the Unicorn config file) and make sure it is writable by the Unicorn process worker.
+This is important because Unicorn will fail if the directory not exist.

+        mkdir tmp/pids

 Continue with either the [Basic startup] or
 [Startup using Bluepill process monitor] steps.